Dickson Poon

-Sir Dickson Poon CBE SBS (潘廸生; born 19 June 1956) is a Hong Kong businessman in the luxury goods retailing sector.
-Poon is the executive chairman of his Hong Kong based and listed company Dickson Concepts (DCIL), which owns companies including Harvey Nichols and S. T. Dupont.
+Sir Dickson Poon CBE SBS (潘廸生; born 19 June 1956) is a Hong Kong business magnate in the luxury goods retailing sector.
+Poon is the executive chairman of his Hong Kong–based and listed company Dickson Concepts (DCIL), which owns companies including Harvey Nichols and S. T. Dupont.
 Through trusts, he controls 40.13% of the voting capital of DCIL as of 31 March 2008.

 Film

 Along with Sammo Hung, Poon founded D&B Films Co., Ltd which released action and martial arts motion pictures such as the In the Line of Duty series, Hong Kong 1941, Legacy of Rage and more than 50 other titles.
-The company's last production, "Black Cat II: Assassination of President Yeltsin" (Hei mao zhi ci sha Ye Li Qin), was in 1992.
+The company's last production, Black Cat II: Assassination of President Yeltsin ("Hei mao zhi ci sha Ye Li Qin"), was in 1992.

 Personal life

 Poon's first marriage was to Marjorie Yang, daughter of Hong Kong textile magnate Y. L. Yang (Yang Yuan-Loong), and chairwoman of the Esquel Group.
 They have a daughter, Dee Poon Chu-ying (潘楚穎).

 In 1984, Poon's company signed the then-21-year-old Miss Malaysia, Michelle Yeoh, to appear in a television ad opposite Jackie Chan.
 That appearance, with Poon's help, subsequently helped to launch Yeoh's motion picture career with the 1985 martial arts film Yes, Madam.
 Four years later, in February 1988, Yeoh suspended her movie career to marry Poon.
 She resumed it three-and-a-half years later when the couple separated in 1991.

 He married his third wife Kwai-chu "Pearl" Yu in 1992.
 They have four children, daughters Daryl and Dana and sons Pearson (潘冠達) and Dexter.
 Pearson, a Cambridge graduate, was appointed as an Executive Director of Dickson Concepts on 14 December 2018.